 Course overview

-You develop your critical thinking and enquiry skills, enabling you to make innovative injury management plans in the context of a sporting environment.
+You gain critical thinking and enquiry skills, allowing you to make innovative injury management plans within a sporting environment.

 The curriculum has been developed using the International Federation of Sports Physical Therapy competencies and with engagement from clinicians working within professional sporting environments.
-You will be taught by academic staff with clinical experience of working with athletic populations and external clinicians with experience of working with professional athletes from multi sports will form a key element of the teaching team.
-The course has been designed to be based upon evidence-based principles which will be used within a robust clinical reasoning framework to allow graduates to develop their skills to apply appropriate injury management and performance enhancement to the sporting individual.
-The course is modular in delivery and will run over two years full time.
-Within the first year you will be typically expected to attend University for two days per week.
-In the second year you will be offered an internship of up to 12 weeks within a sports physiotherapy host site, and will complete a dissertation.
+You are taught by academic staff with clinical experience working with athletic populations, and external clinicians with experience working with professional athletes from multi sports.
+Evidence-based principles are used within a robust clinical reasoning framework, allowing you to develop your skills and apply appropriate injury management, and performance enhancement to the sporting individual.

 Course details